Continued from Save my Cousin, Kill his Cancer Part 1

 Israelis are a pretty active bunch overall but they tend to work very long hours—mostly sitting.

-STRESS.
-I was once told by someone who worked in Israel’s intelligence that terrorist attacks in Israel constitute only 6% of all the attempted attacks.
+It has been established that terrorist attacks in Israel constitute 6% of all the attempted attacks.
 That means that 94% of suicide bombings, kidnappings and other terrorist activity are discovered and thwarted by the intelligence apparatus before they happen.
 That’s a lot of attempts…

 And then there are rockets launched from Gaza.
 In 2018 so far, 290 rockets and mortar shells have been fired into Israel, directed toward population centers.
 During these assaults, sirens blare day and night, warning citizens to flee to their basement bunkers.
 The military employs its cutting edge missile interceptor, the Iron Dome, to blow up the weapons in mid-air, and citizens pray that none fall on them.
 Just last night a missile from Gaza destroyed a home in Southern Israel.
 Also this year, kites were set afire in Gaza and flown into Israel with the goal of torching Israeli farmlands.
 It is hard to fathom how often Israel is under attack, but for an Israeli, this is just a fact of life.